Don Young Windows and Doors Dallas

 The American Architectural Manufacturers Association is the source of performance standards, product certification and educational programs for the fenestration industry.
 Whether you're a manufacturer, architect, builder or homeowner, you're sure to find information of special interest to you.
 Be sure to come back often, too.
 You'll find out what's new in the windows, doors and skylights world and the many ways these products bring light to life for everyone.

-T he Home Improvement Research Institute (HIRI) is a membership based, independent, nonprofit organization of manufacturers, retailers, wholesalers and allied organizations in the home improvement industry.
+The Home Improvement Research Institute (HIRI) is a membership based, independent, nonprofit organization of manufacturers, retailers, wholesalers and allied organizations in the home improvement industry.
 Its mission is to be the authority on how people maintain and improve their homes.
 HIRI accomplishes its mission through the collection and dissemination of information on the North American home improvement industry .
 F ounded in 1981 as the Do-It-Yourself Research Institute, the name changed to the Home Improvement Research Institute in October, 1989 to reflect an expansion in its research scope to include the professional remodeler segment of the home improvement market. http://www.hiri.org

 One of the fairy tales of our time is the "R-value."
 The "R-value" is touted to the American consumer to the point where it has taken a "chiseled in stone" status.
 The saddest part of the fairy tale is the R-value by itself is almost a worthless number.